raspberrypilearning/rainbow-run/en/step_3.md

 --- task ---

-Move your camera so you can see the whole track and the Ball.
+Move your camera so you can see the whole track and the ball.

 You can do this using the **Transform gizmo** and **Rotation gizmo** on the `Main Camera` GameObject.